Tom Swift Jr.

-Tom Swift Jr. is the central character in a series of 33 science fiction adventure novels for male adolescents, following in the tradition of the earlier Tom Swift ("Senior") novels.
+Tom Swift Jr. is the central character in a series of over thirty science fiction adventure novels for male adolescents, following in the tradition of the earlier Tom Swift ("Senior") novels.
 The series was titled The New Tom Swift Jr. Adventures.
 Unlike the Nancy Drew and Hardy Boys titles that were also products of the prolific Stratemeyer Syndicate, the original Tom Swift stories were not rewritten in the 1950s to modernize them.
 It was decided that the protagonist of the new series would be the son of the earlier Tom Swift and his wife, Mary Nestor Swift; the original hero continued as a series regular, as did his pal Ned Newton.
 The covers were created by illustrator J. Graham Kaye.
 Covers in the later half of the series were mostly by Charles Brey.
 A total of 33 volumes were eventually published.